richardanaya/luckyshot/README.md

 ```

 This will:
-1. Find all files matching the pattern
+1. Find all files matching the pattern (respecting your .gitignore)
 2. Generate embeddings using OpenAI's API
 3. Save the embeddings to `.luckyshot.file.vectors.v1`